jacobchughes/saife-endpoint-library/source/index.md

 * setting up the distinguished name (DN) attributes to be used in the X.509 certificate;
 	* The distinguished name structure, which is independent of the SAIFE Management Dashboard, only requires a common name.
 The common name is like a nickname for the certificate and is helpful for debugging purposes.
 There isn’t a strict format for the common name; for example, it can be a person’s name, an ID, or a location.
 * generating entropy; and
-	* An appropriate entropy source, whether user-supplied or timing-based, is necessary to seed the deterministic random bit generator (DRBG) with a sequence of random bytes used to generate the keypair.
+	* An appropriate entropy source – typically a local system resource such as the /dev/random special file in Unix-like operating systems or the SecureRandom constructor in Java-like platforms – is necessary to seed the deterministic random bit generator (DRBG) with a sequence of random bytes used to generate the keypair.
 An acceptable level of entropy ensures that the private key is sufficiently random (and thus, difficult for a potential attacker to determine).
 * augmenting the SAIFE capabilities list with application-specific capabilities.
 	* The list of application-specific capabilities allows a SAIFE-enabled endpoint (i.e., an instance of an application built with the SAIFE Endpoint Library) to communicate its feature set to other SAIFE-enabled endpoints for the sake of determining which types of information can be shared.
 There isn’t a strict format for the common name; however, it is recommended that you adhere to the namespace conventions for your platform.